GSA/ficam-arch/pages/ficam_applications.md

 The components are representative examples only.
 Some solutions chosen by your agency may span across more than one service area.

 The following figure is an examples for a small selection of components only.
-You should modify the diagram and incorporate as-is and target state components for enterprise roadmap planning.
+You should modify the graphic and incorporate as-is and target state components for enterprise roadmap planning.

 ![Image of example components such as solutions, software or applications.]({{site.baseurl}}/img/examplecomponents.png)